-From Mexican and Argentinian to Ecuadorian, Panamanian, and many more, our local Latinx community is diversely comprised of folks who bring their own flair to the Bluff City—and there’s an entire network of organizations who are making moves for these Memphians, to propel their collective community forward.
+From Mexico and Argentina to Ecuador, Panama, and many more, our local Latinx community is diversely comprised of folks who bring their own flair to the Bluff City.

-Latino Memphis
+LATINO Memphis

 “As the primary provider of services to this community, we have dedicated ourselves to the idea that every Latino Memphian should have the opportunity and resources to become an engaged and active participant in making our city great.” – Mauricio Calvo

-Since its beginning in 1995, Latino Memphis has grown to be largest Latino-serving nonprofit in West Tennessee—offering services through three key programs, El Centro, Derechos, and Tu Voz, to assist with matters concerning health, education, community engagement, immigration services, and more.
+Since its beginning in 1995, Latino Memphis has grown to be largest Latino-serving nonprofit in West Tennessee—offering services through several key programs like, El CentroDerechos, and Tu Voz, to assist with matters concerning health, education, community engagement, immigration services, and more.
 Not only has their staff dedicated themselves to being service providers for this community, but they have opportunities for others to lend a hand, whether Spanish-speaking or not.

 In partnership with We Are Memphis, Latino Memphis has launched Somos Memphis, an online platform made to boost local Latinx voices and to provide vital insights and assistance in understanding and supporting the Latinx community.